-How to Build a Deck with Only Monsters in Yu-Gi-Oh
+How to Build a Deck With Only Monsters in Yu-Gi-Oh

 In Yu-Gi-Oh, most decks strike a balance between monsters, spells, and traps, with each serving their own role in battle.
 However, some specialty decks forgo spells and traps to completely devote to their minions, ensuring you always have creatures to summon.
 While you're sacrificing magic and trap cards, monsters are a versatile bunch who can serve a variety of purposes, like pendulum monsters used as scales.

 Additionally, some cards reward your lack of spells/traps, offering bonuses to monster enthusiasts.
 So, which strategies work best when dedicating to creatures?
-These are the ten best cards for your pure-monster deck in Yu-Gi-Oh!
+These are the 10 best cards for your pure-monster deck in Yu-Gi-Oh!

 10. Gallis the Star Beast